TootiFruti/wall-util/README.md

 For value 1, It will be logging a bit more, which be less important, informations.
 For value 3, It will not be logging anything except ERRORs.

+And all the logs are stored in ~/.local/share/wall-util/logs/.
+Only two files are stored, the current and the log file of last time.

 # Why?
 I wanted to make a thing which will change wallpaper after some time, kind of like the slide show, so i started.
 Orginally i was making this in python.
 But then rust said to me, NO. So, here i am.
 It is my first major project in rust, you can say im noob too.